gpsaggese/umd_data605/tutorials/tutorial_docker_compose/tutorial_docker_compose.md

 - If you check the status with `docker compose ps` and directly with `docker` you can verify that the Docker objects disappeared
   - The volumes and the images are persisted, but not the containers and the networks
-- You can go to the browser and getting an error
+- You can go to the browser and get get get get get get get get an error

 ## Other useful commands
 - You can also `pause`, `stop`, `restart` the app